A phase-field method for modeling cracks with frictional contact: Numerical examples

 \subsection{Square domain with an internal crack}

 Our first example is compression of an internally cracked domain depicted in Fig.~\ref{fig:internal-crack-setup}.
 This problem was initially presented in Dolbow \etal~\cite{Dolbow2001} and then used by other studies including Liu and Borja~\cite{Liu2008} and Annavarapu \etal~\cite{Annavarapu2014}.
 Here we also consider this problem for verification of the phase-field formulation.
 The domain is a 1 m wide square and possesses a crack whose tips are located at coordinates $(0.3, 0.33)$ m and $(0.7, 0.68)$ m.
 Note that these tip locations are adopted from Annavarapu \etal~\cite{Annavarapu2014} and slightly different from those in Liu and Borja~\cite{Liu2008}.
-We assign the elasticity parameters of the material as $E=10$ GPa and $\nu=0.3$, and the friction coefficient of the crack as $\mu=0.1$.
+We assign the elasticity parameters of the material as $E=10000$ MPa and $\nu=0.3$, and the friction coefficient of the crack as $\mu=0.1$.
 The top boundary of the domain is subjected to a prescribed displacement of $-0.1$ m (downward).

 To investigate the convergence of numerical solution with the length parameter and the element size, we consider three values of $L$, namely $0.008$ m, $0.004$ m, and $0.002$ m and three values of $L/h$, namely 4, 8, and 16.
-The values of $L/h$ are chosen based on results in Borden \etal~\cite{Borden2012} that indicate $L/h \geq 4$ gives reasonably accurate solutions.
+The values of $L/h$ are selected based on results in Borden \etal~\cite{Borden2012} that indicate $L/h \geq 4$ gives reasonably accurate solutions when the same type of surface density functional is employed.
 Because such fine discretization is necessary only for the interface region and its nearby, we locally refine elements around a node where the phase-field variable is greater than a threshold, until their size reaches a prescribed $L/h$ value.
-To determine the threshold value, we recall that the spatial variation of the phase field in the chosen surface density function is given by $d=\exp(-|x|/L)$ with $x$ denoting the distance from the point where $d=1$~\cite{Miehe2010}.
+To determine the threshold value, we recall that the spatial variation of the phase field in the chosen surface density functional is given by $d=\exp(-|x|/L)$, with $x$ denoting the distance from the point where $d=1$~\cite{Miehe2010}.
 As $d=\exp(-1)\approx0.378$ when $x=L$, we set the threshold as 0.1 to make the locally refined region sufficiently wide.
 The same mesh refinement scheme will be used throughout this section.

 For initialization of the phase-field variable, we adopt a standard way in phase-field fracture modeling that prescribes $\mathcal{H}$ at quadrature points around a preexisting crack (see Appendix A of Borden \etal~\cite{Borden2012} for example).
 With $\mathcal{H}$ values prescribed to make $d=1$ at the initial crack, we solve the phase-field equation~\eqref{eq:var-phasefield} once to obtain a phase-field distribution that will be used throughout the problem.
 Figure~\ref{fig:internal-crack-pf} shows phase-field distributions in the $L=0.008$ m, $0.004$ m, and $0.002$ m cases when $L/h=8$.
 It is clear that the diffuse approximation zone becomes narrower as $L$ decreases.
 After initializing the phase field in this way, we simulate the problem through 10 load steps with a uniform displacement increment of -0.01 m on the top boundary.